 Getting things ready to come together again!

-Based on recommendations from the CDC, Arizona Department of Health Services and Yavapai County Health Department, this is our plan today, 6/15/2020, as we get ready to reopen camp for the summer.
+Based on recommendations from the CDC, Arizona Department of Health Services and Yavapai County Health Department, this is our plan today, 09/21/2020.
+Our camp sites will remain closed until November 1, 2020 but are taking this time to ensure our winter season will be a safe, enjoyable, and grand reopening!
 We understand that information is changing daily and we will adapt as necessary.

 We are requesting groups have a health screening done on all individuals immediately prior to coming to camp.
 Anyone showing signs and/or having symptoms of a communicable disease will be asked to stay home.
 Anyone at camp who is showing signs and/or having symptoms of a communicable disease will be isolated and sent home.
 Employees are instructed to stay home if they do not feel well and to contact leadership if they notice a co-worker or guest exhibiting signs and/or symptoms of sickness.